The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Methods

-We observed that human sculptors tend to first hold a tool at a particular pose, and then make contact with the workpiece.
-When the tool and the workpiece are in contact, the fingers tend to move in a synchronized and repeatable manner.
-We interpret these behaviors as follows: after picking up the tool, the human configures the tool-hand system into a parallel mechanism, and moves the fingers in ways that maintain the mechanism's topology \cite{tool-use_2016}.
+We observed that human sculptors tend to first hold a tool in a particular pose, and then put the tool in contact with the workpiece.
+When the tool and the workpiece are in contact, the fingers move in a synchronized and repeatable manner.
+We interpret these behaviors as follows: After picking up the tool, the human configures the tool-hand system into a parallel mechanism, and moves the fingers in ways that maintain the mechanism's topology \cite{tool-use_2016}.
 When the parallel mechanism moves, its closed kinematic chains constrain the tool's and the fingers' DoFs, making the fingers' movements predictable once the tool's movement is defined.

-The tool-hand parallel mechanism is made of the tool, the hand, and tool-hand contacts.
-Though a contact generally cannot pull the tool and the hand together, a set of multiple contacts can function as a conventional kinematic joint, e.g., a two-contact pinch can function as a revolute joint.
-With the above intuition, we identified three tool-hand parallel mechanisms used by human sculptors, as shown in Fig. \ref{fig:headline} top: 1) carve, a 3-finger mechanism with three contacts arranged in a triangle on the tool's cross section.
-2) poke, a 4-finger mechanism with two pinches arranged perpendicularly along the tool's two non-longitudinal axes.
-3) press, a 4-finger mechanism with a pinch in the tool's middle and two contacts at the two ends.
-For carve, all three fingers move with the tool.
-For poke and press, two fingers move with the tool, and the other two stay still to maintain the revolute joint.
+We identified three tool-hand parallel mechanisms used by human sculptors, shown in Fig. \ref{fig:headline}: 1) Carve, a 3-finger mechanism with three contacts arranged in a triangle on the tool's cross section.
+2) Poke, a 4-finger mechanism with two pinches arranged perpendicularly along the tool's two non-longitudinal axes.
+3) Press, a 4-finger mechanism with a pinch in the tool's middle and two contacts at the two ends.

-The tool exhibits planar rotational movement in all three tool-hand parallel mechanisms.
-Hence, we define each mechanism's \emph{foundational pose (FP)} as a pose where the tool can rotate in both directions, while satisfying contact constraints with the hand and static equilibrium with the external force experienced at the tool's tip.
-In other words, an FP is a statically feasible pose that must be passed through if the tool-hand parallel mechanism moves in its full range of motion.
+The tool exhibits planar rotational movements in all three tool-hand parallel mechanisms.
+Hence, we define each mechanism's \emph{foundational pose (FP)} as a pose where the tool can rotate in both directions, while satisfying contact constraints with the hand and static equilibrium with an external force experienced at the tool's tip.
+In other words, an FP is a statically feasible pose that must be passed through if a tool-hand parallel mechanism moves in its full range of motion.
 This suggests the following

-\begin{hypothesis} If a tool and an anthropomorphic hand can reach a foundational pose, then they can act as a corresponding tool-hand parallel mechanism for the hand to wield the tool and achieve a non-zero tool motion range. \end{hypothesis}
+\begin{hypothesis} If a tool and a multi-finger hand can reach a foundational pose, then they can act as a corresponding tool-hand parallel mechanism for the hand to wield the tool and achieve a non-zero tool motion range. \end{hypothesis}